-Name No name Comments on policies on protection of employment sites, community facilities, open space, historic buildings and conservation areas.
-Open spaces need not only grass, they also need more wash room areas, flowers to view, more modern buildings about history, with modern antenna's Comments - quality, size and type of about history, with modern antenna's housing But not always, the jobs are.
-Out But not always, the jobs are Out Policies on sustainable development No, because always the facilities and building need repairing.
+Name No name

+Comments on policies on protection of

+employment sites, community facilities,

+open space, historic buildings and Open spaces need not only grass, they also need more wash room areas, flowers to view, more modern buildings

+conservation areas. about history, with modern antenna's

+Comments - quality, size and type of

+housing But not always, the jobs are Out

+Pacies on sustainable development No, because always the facilities and building need repairing.

 General comments Repair first, then think of building anything else anew.

+Cक्प्रेncil Response

+al facilities on open space where this is necessary to support its function

-Council Response London Plan Policy 7.18 allows for essential facilities on open space where this is necessary to support its function.
+London Plan Policy 7.18 allows for essential facilities on open space where this is necessary to support its function.

 The Policy applies where a planning application is submitted.
 Repairing existing buildings is outside the existing scope of the DMP.

-Name R Mukugi Comments on policies on protection of employment sites, community facilities, open space, historic buildings and The facilities we had to meet as community group (young and old) are gone from Kingsbury.
-Old library has also conservation areas. goneWe need drop in centre in Stag Lane area Comments - quality, size and type of The 3/4 bedroomed houses with alleyways near Kingsbury school are often under used and alleys are dumping housing groundoften need to help those who want to down size Policies on sustainable development By improving civic sense among young people and teaching local history General comments Kingsbury was an outer London borough.
+Name R Mukugi Comments on policies on protection of employment sites, community facilities, open space, historic buildings and conservation areas.
+The facilities we had to meet as community group (young and old) are gone from Kingsbury.
+Old library has also goneWe need drop in centre in Stag Lane area Comments - quality, size and type of The 3/4 bedroomed houses with alleyways near Kingsbury school are often under used and alleys are dumping housing groundoften need to help those who want to down size Policies on sustainable development By improving civic sense among young people and teaching local history General comments Kingsbury was an outer London borough.
 Now it has become an inner London borough with no cohesion only loads and loads of people with different identities.
 I liked the old British civic sense and decided to settle here 55 years ago.
 Unfortunately it is disappearing.
+Council Response